luomus/finbif/docs/news/index.md

 ### MINOR IMPROVEMENTS

 - Package now uses version 1 of upstream API.
-- A collection ID Qname is used if there is no collection code.
+- A collection ID QName is used if there is no collection code.

 ### BUG FIXES